opnsense/docs/source/development/guidelines/basics.rst

 **3)** Moving on
-(re)build new parts, using our new modules, which provide a layered development system to automatically support API calls from other systems and xml based model templates to describe configuration data.
+(re)build new parts, using our new modules, which provide a layered development system to automatically support API calls from other systems and XML based model templates to describe configuration data.

 *See also:*